OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:19

-The woman said to Him, “Sir, I perceive that You are a prophet.
+Amazed, the woman said to Him, “Sir, I see that You are a prophet.

 ## John 4:20